Acerca de

 The Full Story

-There were approximately 26 villages on the Connecticut, Pequot, Mystic, and Paucatuck Rivers, and on the coastal islands affiliated with or tributary to the Pequot Sagamores prior to the European Colonial incursion into the region in the 1630’s and 1640’s.
-The colonial “magistrates” under a claim of right and land rights from the English throne, waged a genocidal war against the Pequot in order to take possession of an area which has been described as “Paradise”.
+There were approximately 26 villages on the Connecticut, Pequot, Mystic, and Paucatuck Rivers, and on the coastal islands affiliated with or tributary to the Pequot Sagamores prior to the European Colonial incursion into the region in the 1630s and 1640s.
+The colonial “magistrates” under a claim of rights and land rights from the English throne, waged a genocidal war against the Pequot in order to take possession of an area that has been described as “Paradise”.

 This kidnapping and murder of the Pequot Sachem, which occurred around 1634, set the stage for a number of hostile encounters between the Europeans and the Pequots, resulting in a declaration of war against the “Pequot people and the destruction of their villages”; The pillage and plunder of their crops, forced captivity of all women, children and elderly persons (most of whom were sold or traded into slavery in the Caribbean or made servants to their captors), and the summary execution of all Pequot Warriors was the end result of the declaration.

-Shortly thereafter, when hostilities had subsided somewhat, this band of Pequots and Eastern Nehantics removed from the coastal islands back to Paucatuck River area (now known as Stonington, Connecticut and Westerly, Rhode Island), which was Wequashcuk’s inherited tribal territory.
-This band attempted to settle or resettled in the area, but was continually harassed and dislocated by the colonial militia and groups of encroaching colonists who claimed the territory their of conquest.
+Shortly thereafter, when hostilities had subsided somewhat, this band of Pequots and Eastern Nehantics removed from the coastal islands back to the Paucatuck River area (now known as Stonington, Connecticut and Westerly, Rhode Island), which was Wequashcuk’s inherited tribal territory.
+This band attempted to settle or resettle in the area but was continually harassed and dislocated by the colonial militia and groups of encroaching colonists who claimed the territory of their conquest.

-This reservation, one of the earliest tribal reservations in the country, has been continually occupied by the Eastern Pequot Tribe since 1670’s.
+This reservation, one of the earliest tribal reservations in the country, has been continually occupied by the Eastern Pequot Tribe since the 1670s.
 A formal deed of the reservation for use of the tribal leader and his followers and descendants was executed and filed in 1683.

 Despite colonial encroachment and occasional skirmishes with local landholders and colonial authorities, Eastern Pequot tribal members have managed to stay on the reservation, living, hunting, growing crops, basket making, holding traditional gatherings, and maintaining a unique identity as a Native people and as Eastern Pequots for over three hundred years.